EPITHRE.

 So we built our own evaluation, drawn from real material and judged against one plain question: would this answer hold up if it were actually used?

-A few of the things we score:
+A few of the things it checks for:

 Citation accuracy.
-When the model names a rule, does that rule actually exist and actually apply, rather than just sounding convincing.
+When the model names a rule, does that rule actually exist and actually apply, rather than just sounding convincing?

 Regulatory reasoning.
-When two provisions collide, does the model resolve them with the right principle, or just pick one.
+When two provisions collide, does the model resolve them with the right principle, or just pick one?

 Official register.
 Whether a letter, decision, or report follows the form and language proper to official drafting, rather than everyday prose.